 With all the changes virtualization brings, it’s easy to forget what makes the whole thing tick: hardware.
 Virtualization hardware affects performance, efficiency, resource allocation and virtual machine (VM) density.

-But choosing the right hardware for virtualization can be difficult.
+for virtualization can be difficult.
 You need to consider costs, space, compatibility and resource requirements -- not to mention vendor options.
 This guide breaks down your virtualization hardware choices, specific VMware hardware considerations and ways to get the most out of your virtual server hardware.

 Choosing virtual server hardware is difficult.
 You can use traditional servers or a blade chassis and traditional or virtual I/O cabling.
 There are also numerous ways to address network connectivity.
 Finally, you must decide whether to manage your virtualization hardware with tools from a hardware vendor or a third party.
 The following video and links will help you choose hardware for virtualization.